Seoul National University of Science and Technology: The Institute for Language Education and Research

 The Institute for Language Education and Research (ILER) provides a variety of language programs to serve the university's English, Korean, Chinese and Japanese learning needs.
 There are currently 26 full-time faculty positions.
 The ILER has a dedicated language center building which houses all needed facilities: professors' offices, administration offices, conference hall, conversation classrooms with round tables, etc. The ILER is a developing PLC (Professional Learning Community), focused on modernizing curriculum, expanding opportunities for research and publication, and fostering a spirit of intercultural exchange.

 Symbols

 In March 2014, the university's Public Relations Office held its first Symbolic Committee to determine its symbolism.
 Following the first questionnaire for teachers and faculty members in April 2013, we conducted a second questionnaire involving 12,807 undergraduate and graduate students in June 2013 in order to enact the symbol of university.
 The second questionnaire for undergraduate and graduate students who answered 91% of the total enrollment was Daesanbang, Sycamore, and Symbolic Animals.
 Haitai won the most votes.

 Rankings

-In 2021, Seoul National University of Science and Technology ranked 51-100 globally in Petroleum Engineering field and 401-450 globally in Electrical and Electronic Engineering based on QS Subject Ranking.
+In 2021, Seoul National University of Science and Technology ranked 51-100 globally in Petroleum Engineering field, 200-240 globally in Art and Design field, and 401-450 globally in Electrical and Electronic Engineering based on QS Subject Ranking.